-Moreover, as Schrödinger and others pointed out, construction kits that are essential for micro-organisms developing in one part of the planet can indirectly contribute to construction and maintenance processes in totally different organisms in other locations, via food chains, e.g. because most species cannot synthesise the complex chemicals they need directly from freely available atoms or subatomic materials.
+Moreover, as Schrödinger and others pointed out, constructionkits that are essential for microorganisms developing in one part of the planet can indirectly contribute to construction and maintenance processes in totally different organisms in other locations, via food chains most species cannot synthesise the complex chemicals they need directly from freely available atoms or subatomic materials.
 So effects of DCKs can be very indirect.